Aug. 27 - Dec. 22, 2015

 - The item has been requested by someone else (item has a hold).

-- Students, faculty, and staff can place holds in the Library Catalog when logged into My Account.
+Students, faculty, and staff can place holds in the Library Catalog when logged into their account.

 Patrons may select the pick-up library for the book when placing the hold.

 The Library has a self-checkout machine.
 It is fast, easy to use and private.